Acronis Cyber Protect Cloud supports a variety of storage devices. You can select these destinations to store your backups:

 - Click to select one of the options, and then click Browse or provide the path to the location:

-Additionally, you can set up a second destination.
-In this case, each backup will be copied to a second location immediately after creation.
+You can define up to 5 additional locations.
+In this case, each backup will be copied to a secondary location immediately after creation.
 This feature is called Backup Replication.
 Replication is useful, when:

 - you want to store your backups both on-site (for immediate recovery) and off-site (to secure the backups from local storage failure or a natural disaster)